Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

+In the next two lemmas, our notations are such that $\Loc,\Glob$ send {\it unbarred} variables to {\it barred} variables.

-The next lemma shows that the real local map $\Loc$ is well approximated by $\Ger$ in the $\mathscr{C}^0$ sense.
-Its proof will be given in Section \ref{sct: loc}. \blm Assume \textbf{AL}.
+The next lemma shows that the real local map $\Loc$ is well approximated by the Gerver map $\Ger$ in the $\mathscr{C}^0$ sense.
+Its proof will be given in Section \ref{SSC0Loc}. \blm Assume {\bf AL}$(\hat\lambda)$ with $\hat\lambda=1$ or $\lambda_0$.
 Then after the application of $\Loc$, the following asymptotics hold uniformly